ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/external-replication-task.markdown

    *  Task Status - Active / Not Active / Not on Node / Reconnect
    *  Connection String - The connection string used
    *  Destination Database - The external database to which the data is being replicated
-   *  Actual Destination URL - The server URL to which the data is being replicated,
+   *  Actual Destination URL - The server URL to which the data is actually being replicated,
       the one that is currently used out of the available _Topology Discovery URLs_
    *  Topology Discovery URLs - List of the available destination Database Group servers URLs